OmniSavantX/OOP2-CAT2/README.md

-# GUIApp
+# OOP2-CAT2
- This is a simple JavaFx RMI application with Transaction capabilities
+ This is a simple JavaFx RMI application documented using javadocs.